 Still from 18-SFP-9148 Meeting at Torgau The Germany city of Torgau is located on the banks of the Elbe River just 100 miles from the county's capital of Berlin.
 It is there that American and Soviet forces met on April 25, 1945 marking the end of World War II in Germany.
 Twelve days later, on … Continue reading VE Day in Color

 Original caption: Somewhere in England, Maj.
 Charity E. Adams,...and Capt.
 Abbie N. Campbell,...inspect the first contingent of Negro members of the Women's Army Corps assigned to overseas service.
 National Archives Identifier: 531249.
 Local Identifier: 111-SC-200791.
 As we make our way through Women’s History Month, we are reminded of the incredible accomplishments of women throughout history. … Continue reading African American Women in the Military During WWII

 U.S. Air Force General McPeak, U.S. Air Force Chief of Staff, holds a Press Conference In 1993, the United States Armed Forces lifted the Combat Exclusion Policy, a 45-year-old practice prohibiting women from serving in combat roles.
-The change only pertained to aviation positions and it wasn't until 2013 that the policy was lifted from … Continue reading The Sky No Longer Has Limits: Female Fighter Pilots and the Combat Exclusion Policy
+The change only pertained to aviation positions and it wasn't until 2013 that the policy was lifted from … Continue reading Limiting Access to the Sky: Female Fighter Pilots and the Combat Exclusion Policy